Veracruz: Colonial period, 1519–1821

-In the first half of the seventeenth century, cities such as Córdoba, Orizaba, and Xalapa were formed or expanded to protect the trade route between Mexico City and the port of Veracruz.
+In the first half of the seventeenth century, cities such as Córdoba, Orizaba, and Xalapa were established or expanded to safeguard the trade route between Mexico City and the port of Veracruz.
 During this time, the Spanish and mixed-ethnicities population increased as the purely indigenous population continued to fall to a fraction of pre-Conquest levels (due now to mixing, rather than disease).
-Almost all trade in and out of New Spain had to be with Spain except for some limited trade authorized with England and other Spanish colonies.
-This would stay in place until 1778, when the Decreto de Libre Comercio, allowing a limited free trade within Spanish-held realms, lifted many of these restrictions on trade with Europe.
-This would make the port more important than it had been, and led to increased prosperity for the inhabitants.
+Trade through Veracruz was restricted mainly to Spain, with only limited commerce permitted with England and other Spanish colonies, until the Decreto de Libre Comercio authorized free trade within Spanish-held realms in 1778, which opened up more of Europe.
+The reform increased the port's importance and the prosperity of its inhabitants.

-Outside of the port, in other areas of the province, the economy was based on agriculture, livestock, and commerce.
-In 1720, Xalapa organized the first trade fair, making it the center for trade between inland Mexican goods and those from abroad.
-This would lead to its eventual status as the capital of the state.
+Beyond the port, in other areas of the province, the economy was based on agriculture, livestock, and commerce.
+In 1720, Xalapa hosted its first trade fair, establishing the city as a key point of exchange between inland Mexican goods and foreign imports; this role later contributed to its designation as the state capital.

-In 1746, the state was divided into the civil jurisdictions of Pánuco, Tampico, Huayacocotla, Huauchinango, Papantla, Misantla, Xalapa, Jalacingo, Veracruz, Córdoba, Orizaba, Cosamaloapan, Tuxtla, and Cotaxtla.
+In 1746, the state was divided into 14 civil jurisdictions: Pánuco, Tampico, Huayacocotla, Huauchinango, Papantla, Misantla, Xalapa, Jalacingo, Veracruz, Córdoba, Orizaba, Cosamaloapan, Tuxtla, and Cotaxtla.

-The port city of Veracruz, and the fort of San Juan de Ulúa, where Cortés landed three hundred years earlier, was where the loyalist soldiers of the Spanish Crown made their last stand against the independence movement in 1824.
+In 1824, soldiers loyal to the Spanish Crown made their last stand against the independence movement in 1824 at the port city of Veracruz and the fort of San Juan de Ulúa, where Cortés landed three hundred years earlier.